keplergl/ts-smoosh/README.md

 # Notes

-Here are articles and docs I that were helpful when writing this script.
+Here are articles and docs that were helpful when writing this script.

 - [Using the Compiler API](https://github.com/microsoft/TypeScript/wiki/Using-the-Compiler-API)
 - [Blog post about using TS's parser directly](https://medium.com/allenhwkim/how-to-parse-typescript-from-source-643387971f4e)